-A Guide to Types of Assessment: Diagnostic, Formative, and Summative
+A Guide to Types of Assessment: Diagnostic, Formative, Interim, and Summative

 Assessments come in many shapes and sizes.
 For those who are new to assessment or just starting out, the terms can be hard to sort out or simply unfamiliar.
 Knowing one type of assessment from another can be a helpful way to understand how best to use assessment to your advantage.
 That’s why we’ve taken the time to layout the different types of assessment for you in this post.